Crenshinibon/spomet/README.md

     Spomet.CurrentSearch.find()

 The search is user based.
-As long as their is no logged-in user Spomet uses the user *anon*.
+As long as their is no logged-in user Spomet takes the user *anon*.
 Multiple anonymous users do **interfere** with each other.
-A future version might utilize the Session to separate the users.
+A future version might utilize the Session to separate anonymous users.

-Add documents to the search by calling *add* the method with a *Findable*:
+Add documents to the search by calling the method *add* with a *Findable* instance:

     Spomet.add new Spomet.Findable text, path, base, rev